Jeremy Wells: Career

-Since 2018, he has co-hosted TVNZ's Seven Sharp with Hilary Barry, and from 2020 he is the host and titular Taskmaster of Taskmaster New Zealand, the New Zealand version of the TV series Taskmaster, with Paul Williams as the Taskmaster's assistant.
+Since 2018, Wells has co-hosted TVNZ's Seven Sharp with Hilary Barry.
+Wells has been the host and titular Taskmaster of Taskmaster New Zealand, the New Zealand version of the TV series Taskmaster, since 2020, with Paul Williams as the Taskmaster's assistant.

-In November 2020 he was named one of the best dressed men in show business on David Hartnell MNZM's Best Dressed List.
+In November 2020, he was named one of the best dressed men in show business on David Hartnell MNZM's Best Dressed List.

 Personal life

 Wells was born in Auckland, New Zealand, the son of sports administrators Sir John Wells and Sheryl, Lady Wells.
 He was expelled from the exclusive Wanganui Collegiate School in his sixth-form year for giving marijuana oil to a recovering drug addict, and later attended St Paul's Collegiate in Hamilton.
-In 2005, Wells was awarded a Bravo award by the New Zealand Skeptics for his "scathing look at the psychic and medium business, on Eating Media Lunch".